Screencast of the lecture (part 1 and part 2)

 • Similar to \(x=0\) in \(f(x) = x^3\): derivative is zero, yet the point is not an optimizer

 • How to distinguish saddle points from optima?
-Key insight: the function has different second order derivatives in different directions!
+Key insight: the second order derivative changes sign in this point

 Second order conditions (SOC)#

-• allow to establish whether the stationary point is a local maximizer/minimizer or a saddle point
+• Allows us to establish whether the stationary point is a local maximizer/minimizer or a saddle point

-• help to determine whether an optimizer is a maximizer or a minimizer
+• Help determining whether an optimizer is a maximizer or a minimizer

-• do not give definitive answer in all cases, unfortunately
+• But does not give definitive answer in all cases, unfortunately!

 Fact (necessary SOC)